PacoReinaCampo/MPSoC-DV/lifecycle/devops/chapters/chapter1.md

 3. **Tool Selection**: DevOps relies heavily on automation and tooling to streamline processes.
 During the planning phase, teams select the appropriate tools for version control, continuous integration, continuous delivery/deployment, monitoring, and other aspects of the DevOps pipeline.

-4. **Workflow Design**: Teams design the workflow that will guide the development and deployment process.
+4. **WorkFlow Design**: Teams design the workflow that will guide the development and deployment process.
 This includes defining branching strategies for version control, establishing testing protocols, deciding on deployment strategies (e.g., blue-green deployments, canary releases), and creating rollback plans.

 5. **Risk Assessment**: Identifying potential risks and challenges early on is essential for effective planning.
 Teams assess risks related to technology, resource availability, dependencies, and compliance requirements.
 Strategies for mitigating these risks are developed as part of the plan.